JRKaran7/1000130-KARAN_AMOL_RAJANKAR/README.md

 #### Model Deployment
 Finally, the main code is the file where we load the pretrained model and begin detecting real-time poses.
 If there is a faint detected, the model uses PyWhatKit to immediately open WhatsApp and send a message to the provided number in the code. <br>

+### Heart Rate Detection
+This system uses the scipy library and signal package to detect the heart rate of a person based on changes in facial colour channels linked to the blood flow.
+Now this system is not 100% accurate but is a trial implementation.
+In the main loop, the face detection variable detects the colour intensity of the face in each frame.
+This draws an invisible line around the face that it uses for the calculation.
+Then a low-pass filter is coded that prevents any noise or abrupt changes in colour intensity, thereby smoothening the detection process.
+To minimise fluctuations and save memory storage, only the last 30 recorded frames will be appended to a list whose mean value is calculated to provide the normalised heart rate after every 2 seconds.

 ### Screenshots of the Real Time Detection Code
 ![image](https://github.com/user-attachments/assets/4381b324-14bf-4e3a-aae1-5f22927b35a6)
 ![image](https://github.com/user-attachments/assets/b0e7e0ef-ad90-41f9-a099-cfc313fb5cff)